 Visitors to UMF Fitness & Recreation Center and Mainely Outdoors do not need to check in with the Conferences & Events Office, as they will be checked in at the entrances to both of those facilities.

-Mantor Library is open to the public by appointment only for research needs and at the discretion of the Library Director on a case-by-case basis.
+Mantor Library is open to the public by appointment only.
 Curbside checkout service is available to public Mantor Library patrons.
-Open access to the building, however, remains keycard only — meaning only UMF students and staff may enter.

 Appointments for the public must be made 24 hours in advance.
 To arrange for an appointment or curbside pickup, contact Mantor Library at 207-778-7210 or email firstname.lastname@example.org.

 Visits by Family and Friends

 Personal visitors, including family members and friends of students or employees, are not allowed on campus except as specifically described herein.

 Employees of Vendors or independent contractors who regularly and consistently interact with residential students for significant periods of time